MominaLAli/DATA6550-Bias/README.md

 ## Project Overview

-This project investigates bias in the Adult Income dataset (Census Income dataset) through comprehensive analysis of multiple machine learning models.
-We identify, measure, and propose mitigation strategies for gender and racial bias in income prediction algorithms.
+This project investigates bias in the Adult Income dataset (Census Income dataset) through a comprehensive analysis of multiple machine learning models.
+We identify, measure, and propose mitigation strategies for gender- and racial-bias in income-prediction algorithms.

 **Key Findings:**
 - Males are predicted to earn >$50K at 2.7x the rate of females